Looking for the most Instagrammable places in Singapore? This ultimate guide will show you some of the best photoshoot locations in Singapore!

 Tan Teng Niah House

-Mixing Southern Chinese and European architecture, the colorful Tan Teng Niah House is one of the most photographed buildings in Little India.
+Mixing Southern Chinese and European architecture, the colorful Tan Teng Niah House is one of my favorite Instagrammable places in Singapore!

 Every single facade of the building is painted with different hues of the rainbow and today it attracts thousands of tourists looking to add some color to their Instagram feed.